The Witness for the Defence: Plot

 A few days later Thresk resolves to write to Stella to ask if she will join him, but before he can send the letter news arrives that the Resident has been found dead outside his tent, shot with his own rifle.
 In the absence of any other suspect Stella is charged with murder, and Thresk follows the trial closely in the newspapers.
 When it becomes clear that Stella has no real defence and is likely to be convicted, Thresk comes forward and gives perjured eye-witness evidence of an arm reaching beneath the tent.
 The presence of an unknown potential assailant is enough to cast doubt on the prosecution's case and Stella is acquitted.

-Stella returns to her home village of Little Beeding in Sussex, but is ostracised by most of the local gentry who are doubtful of her innocence.
+Stella returns to her home village of Little Beeding in Sussex, but is ostracised by most of the local gentry, who doubt her innocence.
 When a local army captain, Dick Hazlewood, falls in love with her, his suspicious father enlists the help of a solicitor friend to establish her guilt.
 He concocts a ruse to persuade Thresk to visit, with a view to confronting him unannounced with Stella and questioning him closely about the evidence he had given in court.
 Thresk deals with the informal cross examination well enough to convince the solicitor of his veracity, but he privately insists to Stella that she must be absolutely honest with her lover and admit her guilt.
 Thresk believes that she has agreed to marry Dick only to acquire respectability, and when at last she understands that his purpose in visiting the camp was to invite her to leave her husband she exclaims "If only I had known ...
 What a difference that would have made!"
 He again invites her to join him.
 But now it is too late: Stella explains that she really does love Dick, and that they had privately married in London a few days earlier.
 When she confesses all to her husband, he replies that he had known the truth all along.